Nigeria Reach AFCON Final After Shootout Victory Over South Africa - UrduPoint

 But play was called back to the other end of the field after VAR alerted the Egyptian referee that South African Percy Tau had been fouled in the area, and the match official concurred.

-Khuliso Mudau had a chance to win the South Africa in added time at the end of regular time, but blazed over after goalkeeper Stanley Nwabali parried a Mokoena free kick.
+Khuliso Mudau had a chance to win for South Africa in added time at the end of regular time, but blazed over after goalkeeper Stanley Nwabali, who plays in South Africa, parried a free kick.

-South Africa finished with 10 men when Grant Kekana was sent off on 115 minutes for a last-defender foul.
+South Africa finished with 10 men as Grant Kekana was sent off on 115 minutes for a last-defender foul.

+"Our team has a huge state of mind.
+The team fights together, There are 25 of us (in the squad and) it's difficult to beat us," said Nigeria coach Jose Peseiro.

+"I am very happy, the players are happy, they deserve it, we deserve it, the Super Eagles deserve it, the Nigerian people deserve it."

 Nigeria entered the match with a perfect record against South Africa in the premier African football competition having won three previous meetings.